planet-lia/lia-docs/content/tutorials/beginner-tutorial-part-1.md

 ## Identifying the enemy

 Last but not least, our unit needs to be able to see the enemy so that it can shoot it.
-In order to do that, each unit holds the data about the opponents it currently sees in its vision area (the triangular shape attached to the front of the unit that you can see in above gifs).
+In order to do that, each unit holds the data about the opponents it currently sees in its viewing area (the triangular shape attached to the front of the unit that you can see in above gifs).
 Although the graphics in the game shows as if the unit can see through the walls, it can not and everything works as expected (except for the graphics :smile:).

-Here is an example of how we can make our unit shoot when it has at least one opponent in its vision area:
+Here is an example of how we can make our unit shoot when it has at least one opponent in its viewing area:

 ``` java
   // If the unit can shoot (has enough bullets and enough time has passed since the last shoot)